About The Griffiths Centre

 We consider this to be a move from a concept based model of education towards a context based one in which knowledge at all levels of ability will be more widely applied to everyday situations.
 In doing this we are aiming to utilise the final element of the student’s statutory educational entitlement, to prepare them as best we can to become active participants in, and contributors to society and achieve the highest degree of personal independence.

-To externally accredit this work we offer all students the opportunity to complete certification with City and Guilds, focussing on personal progress, personal social development and preparation for employment.
+To externally communicate this work we provide all students with a range of tools to articulate their capability, focussing on their personal progress, personal social development and preparation for adulthood, including employment.

 Here you will find a copy of the Griffiths Centre Curriculum Framework.
 This document reflects our philosophy and aims, as well as describing our very specialised approach to Post-16 education, including how teaching programmes are planned and carried out to meet the individual needs of every child within the school.

-If you are considering the Griffiths Centre for your child or would like more information about the centre and what it does, then please download a copy of the school’s prospectus.
+If you are considering the Griffiths Centre for your child or would like more information about the centre and what it does, then please contact us to arrange a visit on 01295 263520.